 Renaissance Modules: LREDA provides its members with training through Renaissance Modules which can be taken either online or in-person and cover a variety of topics to support you in your work.
 Find out more about upcoming Renaissance Modules HERE.
 LREDA offers scholarships to cover 50% of the cost if you apply HERE.

 Credentialing: Once you are employed as a religious educator you can join the UUA's credentialing program designed especially for Religious Educators.
 To support you through the program, the LREDA Committee on Mentoring will match you with an experienced religious educator to act as a mentor.
 Go HERE to find out more about credentialing or email Sarah Gettie McNeil, the UUA's Professional Development Programs Manager.

-LREDA Resources Portal: On September 1st 2022, we launched a member-only resources portal where you can find sample policies, times for all ages, curriculum and information to support you in your work as a religious educator.
+LREDA Resources Portal: In September 2022, we launched a member-only resources portal where you can find sample policies, times for all ages, curriculum and information to support you in your work as a religious educator.
 The resources in this portal have been freely shared by religious educators and we encourage members to contribute.
 To find out how to access the site go HERE.
 You'll receive access along with your welcome email when you first pay dues.

 How can I get involved?

 Reach out to the LREDA Nominating Committee, if you're interested in joining a committee or task force.

 We rely on our members to make our in-person and online Fall Conference happen.
 If you'd like to help reach, out to our board member responsible for Fall Con, Courtney McKenny.
 Lots of different roles available.